Day 121: BLYC (1995.1) to Lonely Clearing (2023.6)

 I made cold maple oatmeal for breakfast at the creek, but it was swarming with wasps that grew in number the longer I stayed, which sucked since it was a nice break spot in the rising sun.
 I swatted them when they got too close to my face and picked up another sting on my hand for my troubles.
 I think this is number seven this summer, I’ve gotten so used to stings that it hardly bothered me other than a little tenderness in my fingers.

 Leaving the creek was the start of a long, 8 mile uphill covering almost three thousand feet of elevation gain, the best climb we’ve had in all of Oregon.
-There were some serious burn zones, not as intensely fried as the area before Crater Lake, but huge swaths of trees were affected, sometimes as far as I could see across the hills.
+There were some serious burn zones, not as intensely fried as the area before Crater Lake, but huge swaths of trees were affected, sometimes stretching as far as I could see across the hills.
 I feel bad saying the burnt forest has become my favourite smell of the summer but I’ve come to love breathing in the scent of toasted sap.

 Crossed Russell Creek which was the subject of much buzz on my Guthook app, since apparently there was a dead horse down stream and passing hikers had been debating in the comments which moss-covered “rock” was actually the remnants of the corpse.
-We don’t get a lot of things to talk about on Guthook other than the status of water sources or abundance of campsites and it was fun to scroll through the dozens of contradictory comments, doesn’t take much to amuse hikers.
-I looked but saw nothing.
+We don’t get a lot of things to talk about on Guthook other than the status of water sources or abundance of campsites and it was fun to scroll through the dozens of contradictory comments, it doesn’t take much to amuse hikers.
+I looked for the dead horse but saw nothing.
 (Bagels later pointed out to me in a picture that it had been the white boulder covered in green.
 I had looked at the exact same rock and saw nothing at the time to indicate that it was a horse bum.
-We followed the comments with some interest through the rest of Oregon, but it washed away a days later, ending the fun for those travelling behind us.)
+We followed the comments with some interest through the rest of Oregon, but the horse washed away a days later, ending the fun for those travelling behind us.)

 More pressing than dead animals in the water was the water itself, the creek was swollen and flowing faster than anything since the Sierra.
-It was tumbling steeply over the rocks and also completely opaque which made, both of which made the depth difficult to gauge.
-I had to detour way uphill, scrambling up the rocks to find somewhere I felt comfortable crossing, and when I finally stepped in I found it was hardly more than ankle deep.
-Crossed without issue, irritated about all the extra work but the climbing had saved me some of the trail switchbacks going up the other side.
+It was tumbling steep and fast over the rocks and completely opaque, which made the depth difficult to gauge.
+I detoured way uphill, scrambling up the rocks to find somewhere I felt comfortable crossing, and when I finally stepped in I found it was hardly more than ankle deep.
+Crossed without issue, irritated about all the extra work, but the climbing had saved me some of the trail switchbacks going up the other side.

 A few miles past Russell Creek, the rocky terrain turned to meadow and I caught a glimpse of some sparkling water through the trees off-trail.
-Shortly after, came to a side trail with a little wooden sign reading ‘Scout Lake’.
+Shortly after, came to a side path marked with a faded wooden sign reading ‘Scout Lake’.
 I don’t know what made me detour off since I pass signs with lake names all the time, but I had a good feeling about this one and I was right.

-Scout Lake was perfect, surrounded by the woods so it felt sheltered and hidden away, with a beach running along half the water.
-Light turquoise around the shallow edges turning to a deeper blue in the middle.
+Scout Lake was perfect, hidden away and sheltered with a ring of thick pine forest, with a beach encircling half the shoreline.
+Light turquoise water around the shallow edges turning to a deeper blue in the middle.
 Jefferson was pointing up above it all, reflecting perfectly when the wind died down and the surface was calm.
 I couldn’t believe how pretty it was and immediately I knew I’d be spending some time here.
 Dropped my pack and shoes on the sand and walked all the way down the beach until it turned to rock, but the sand continued under water and I was able to get around almost half the lake before turning back.
 Went for a long swim, the water was warm where it was shallow and perfectly clear.
 I swam across the lake twice and then sat on the sand to dry off and eat my lunch.
 It’s the first time I’ve ever felt possessive of a place on trail and was happy to have it to myself today.

 The end of the climb marked the cross into Mt Hood wilderness.
 Our next resupply at Timberline lodge is on the lower slopes of Hood, which I had the first views of up ahead while saying good bye to Jefferson behind.
 There’s an epic breakfast buffet on that mountain…I just have to walk there first.